Dhakshath11/Wells_MCP/readMe.md

 ### 8. analyze-hyperexecute-cli-run
 Analyzes the CLI log after a test run to find your job link and check for errors.
 Helps you track your test job and troubleshoot issues.

+### 9. test-distributer
+Discovers, groups, and distributes Playwright tests in your project.
+Lets you find tests by name, directory, group, or tag, and generates commands to run or update YAML configuration for distributed test execution.
+Useful for scaling and organizing large test suites.

 ---
 ### src/main.ts